senaoz/covid-tracker/README.md

 # Covid-19 Tracker

-This is a simple Covid-19 tracker that shows the number of cases, recoveries and deaths in the world and in each country.
+This is a simple Covid-19 tracker that shows the number of cases, recoveries, and deaths in the world and in each country on the map.

-*The data is fetched from the [RapidAPI]( https://rapidapi.com/axisbits-axisbits-default/api/covid-19-statistics/).

 ### Technologies
 - Tailwind CSS